machal/freestyle-grid/README.md

 # Freestyle Grid

-**LESS CSS Layout module for fluid and responsive, but irregular grid.
-Suitable for non-layout grids such as thumbnails.
-Based on [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) component from Foundation framework.**

-Regular grids like [the one from Bootstrap](http://getbootstrap.com/css/#grid) are great for page layout.
+**Regular grids like [the one from Bootstrap](http://getbootstrap.com/css/#grid) are great for page layout.
 Sometimes your UI component needs uncommon layout – 3, 5 or 11 grid columns.
 Than you need irregular grid.
-Freestyle grid.
+Freestyle grid.**

+LESS CSS layout module for fluid and responsive – but irregular – grid.
+Suitable for non-layout grids such as thumbnails.
+Based on [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) component from Foundation framework.

 ## Table of Contents